-What Makes Up a Change Management Plan?
+What Is a Change Management Plan?

 Define the following elements below to create an effective change management plan for your project.